sr-murthy/continuedfractions/docs/sources/mediants.rst

 Mediants can give good rational approximations to real numbers.

-The :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` class provides a :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.right_mediant` method which can be used to calculate (simple) mediants with other :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` or :py:class:`fractions.Fraction` objects.
+The :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` class provides a :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.right_mediant` method which can be used to calculate (simple) mediants with other :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` or :py:class:`fractions.Fraction` instances.
 The result is also a :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` object.
 A few examples are given below of how to calculate mediants.

 .. code:: python